Denis Marshall (politician): Cabinet minister

-Minister of Conservation
+Minister of conservation

-Denis Marshall's best known post was as Minister of Conservation from 1990 to 1996 during which he also acted as Associate Minister of Agriculture and Associate Minister of Employment.
-He resigned from his role as a minister in May 1996, roughly a year following the April 1995 Cave Creek disaster in which 14 people died.
+Marshall's best-known post was as minister of conservation from 1990 to 1996 during which he also acted as associate minister of agriculture and associate minister of employment.
+He resigned from his role as a minister in May 1996, roughly a year following the April 1995 Cave Creek disaster, in which 14 people died.
 A commission of inquiry found that whilst many individual mistakes contributed to the accident, a root cause was that the Department of Conservation had been under-funded and under-resourced for the role it was expected to achieve, and from the time of its creation in 1987 it had remained disorganised internally with few consistently used project and safety management systems, or formally qualified staff for much of the required work.
-Intense scrutiny of the Minister followed, as well as scrutiny of the government's funding priorities.
+Intense scrutiny of the minister followed, as well as scrutiny of the government's funding priorities.

 He did not resign immediately following the release of the report, claiming that his resignation would not remedy the situation, and citing a quotation of Sir Geoffrey Palmer which stated that ministers weren't personally responsible for everything done in their name, as they could not be expected to know or authorise everything that occurred.
-Criticism that he had been the Minister of Conservation for five years during which time it had remained in a disorganised state, however, eventually ended with his resignation about six months later.
+Criticism that he had been the minister of conservation for five years during which time it had remained in a disorganised state, however, eventually ended with his resignation about six months later.

 Life after politics

-Marshall retired from Parliament in 1999, and moved to London.
-He took up a full-time post as Secretary-General at the Commonwealth Parliamentary Association (CPA) from January 2002 to December 2006.
+Marshall retired from Parliament in 1999 and moved to London.
+He took up a full-time post as secretary-general at the Commonwealth Parliamentary Association (CPA) from January 2002 to December 2006.

 He has been consulting to the UNDP and the WBI over the past four years.

-He now lives in Queenstown, Central Otago, New Zealand where he is a vigneron of his own vineyard Hawkshead Wine and producer of pinot noir, pinot gris, riesling and sauvignon blanc.
+He now lives in Queenstown, Central Otago, New Zealand, where he is a vigneron of his own vineyard, Hawkshead Wine, a producer of pinot noir, pinot gris, riesling and sauvignon blanc.

 Community

-In 2000 he founded the NZ National Parks and Conservation Foundation following his strong belief that there needed to be an opportunity for the private sector and corporate world to contribute more to conservation in New Zealand.
+In 2000, he founded the New Zealand National Parks and Conservation Foundation following his strong belief that there needed to be an opportunity for the private sector and corporate world to contribute more to conservation in New Zealand.
 He was the foundation's inaugural chairman from 2000 to 2001.

 He was the chairman of the New Zealand Rural Communities Trust from 2000 to 2001.

-He is a member in numerous community organisations in NZ such NZ Historic Places Trust and Royal Forest and Bird Protection Society.
+He is a member in numerous community organisations in New Zealand, such as the New Zealand Historic Places Trust and the Royal Forest and Bird Protection Society.